pyrus117/kiwibudgetai.github.io/index.md

 ### IPP 11 — Disclosure of personal information
 We do not disclose personal information to third parties except:
 - to Google, in its capacity as our authentication provider (Firebase Auth), database provider (Firestore for bug reports), and ad network (AdMob);
+- to RevenueCat, which processes subscription purchase tokens and anonymised app user IDs to manage Pro plan subscriptions;
 - to Akahu, only when you initiate a call from your device using tokens you supplied;
 - when required by law.